 What are the 4 major types of warehousing?

 Public Warehouses are those owned by a government entity that is made available to private sector companies in exchange for a periodic payment process.
-Private Warehouses are owned and managed by suppliers and resellers to fulfil their distribution activities.
+Private Warehouses are owned and managed by suppliers and resellers to fulfill their distribution activities.
 Bonded Storage warehouses are owned and run by both government and private firms to store imported products whose import duties are to be paid.
-Distribution Centres are utilised to store large amounts of goods for a short period.
+Distribution Centres are utilized to store large amounts of goods for a short period.

 -